puar-playground/AsMac/README.md

 This alignment process using the NW algorithm might cost more than 1 day.
 The demo code uses the finished result: training_dist_prepared.txt

 ## 2. Python virtualenv preparation (optional)
-The algorithm demo is written in `Python 3.7`.
-If a python environment has not been setup yet, please follow these steps to create a virtual environment.<br />
+If a python environment for `Python 3.7` or later version has not been setup yet, please follow these steps to create a virtual environment.<br />
 Install virtualenv for python3
 ```
 sudo pip3 install virtualenv